New Year in Ho Chi Minh City

 After dinner, we wanted to go and join the ever-growing crowd in the steamy city outside.
 The roads had closed to traffic and in the place of scooters were now thousands of people of all ages and nationalities milling around waiting for midnight.
 Small children with helium balloons, groups of teenagers, families and tourists all smiling and gently jostling for the best view.
 Live music rang out from a space-ship like stage further down the street and vibrant green globes of the earth with large digital counters ticked down the minutes and seconds – a sense of anticipation filled the air.
 Ten seconds to go and we all joined in the countdown ending in a deafening cheer at midnight as the crowd exploded along with the fireworks and Abba’s ‘Happy New Year’ rang out at mega decibels.
 New Year Saigon style – absolutely brilliant!

-If you ever get the chance to celebrate Saigon style it’ll be a New Year to remember and on this the day of the Lunar New Year I wish you all a very happy, healthy year of the dragon and as the Vietnamese would say “Chúc Mừng Năm Mới!”
+If you ever get the chance to celebrate Saigon style it’ll be a New Year to remember and on this the day of the Lunar New Year I wish you all a very happy, healthy year and as the Vietnamese would say “Chúc Mừng Năm Mới!”